edhowland/viper/completed.md

 ## 2022-12-27

+## Re-established the macro facility for vish_lang plugin

+Now works like its 2.0.11 cousin.

+TODO: Need to add back in ruby_lang package

 functions for set_ext_fn and run_ext_fn for extension file types.
 Pass a lambda to set_ext_fn vsh &() { global_var=foo; global global_var }